mmbman/Katagiri/1986-03-22-Principles-of-Practice-Talk-4.md

 But we don’t do it, usually.

-That’s why Dogen Zenji says, the basic attitude is *this*, but nevertheless, you cannot follow it exactly, it’s very difficult.
+That’s why Dōgen Zenji says, the basic attitude is *this*, but nevertheless, you cannot follow it exactly, it’s very difficult.
 That’s why you need the compassion, wisdom, encouragement, practicing together, et cetera.

 Read this *Record of Things Heard*. *Shōbōgenzō* is very strict in a sense, but on the other hand, this *Record of Things Heard* tries to encourage us to practice, to follow the Buddha’s way, continually, with really deep compassion.